 A great option if you want one pair of shoes to take you from training runs to races.
 If you’re after cushioning and support it may be a bit on the thin side though.

-The best running shoe for comfort: Mizuno Wave Skyrise
+The best running shoe for training miles: Mizuno Wave Skyrise

 When I first got the Mizuno Wave Skyrise, I wasn’t really a fan of them.
 For me, the design looks a bit dull and they appear too clunky from an aesthetic perspective.